How Much Does Dryer Vent Cleaning Cost?

 New Duct or Vent Installation

 If a dryer vent or ductwork is damaged or too worn out to be repaired, it may need to be replaced.
 Homeowners can expect to pay $175 to $600 for new duct or vent installation.
 The exact cost for new ductwork depends on the size of the duct and the distance it needs to be installed.
+Not sure who installs dryer vents?
+A general contractor or HVAC technician can usually get the job done.

 Complete replacement is not the only option when a vent becomes damaged.
 In some cases, a vent can be repaired back to good working condition.
 An HVAC professional can perform this type of work and will likely charge anywhere from $75 to $150.